 - Don’t open links in suspicious emails – always check the email address of the sender to see whether it’s from a genuine email address (you can click on it in your email software to see what the real email address is).

 What to do if you receive a potential scam email

-* Get a second opinion – post in the Natural Skincare Makers Australia group to get a second opinion on whether it’s legit or not (hint – if you’re wondering whether or not it is a scam, it probably is)
+- Get a second opinion – post in a Facebook group to get a second opinion on whether it’s legit or not (hint – if you’re wondering whether or not it is a scam, it probably is).

 And remember – If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

 Want more skincare business tips?
 You can download a freebie plus be added to my VIP list for updates and special offers.